EXPERT SOLUTIONS TO VALIDATE YOUR BUSINESS MODEL IN PREPARATION FOR FUNDRAISING OR EXIT TRANSACTIONS

 Valuations are certified by a trained CVA using only case-specific methods that are defensible in negotiations.
 Valuation techniques and processes were developed specifically for the early stages and new industries.
 Likewise, our advanced financial projections allow risky and high-growth businesses to develop realistic financials and stage-specific valuations.

 Valithea offers expertise on-demand and the ability to start the next day after the service is approved and paid.
-For those on a budget, we have quality DIY templates with instructions to enable you to work on your startup hands-on without compromising on quality.
-We have delivered services online for 6 years and use modern tools and safe payment methods.
+We have delivered services online for 7 years and use modern tools and safe payment methods.
 Valithea offers detailed online contracts, flat and transparent fees, as well as a refund policy based on hours used.
 Unlimited consulting and reviews are available for a time-based retainer for premium clients (extendable for a fee), making it easier to plan costs and time.

 Our financial plans, valuations, research and feasibility analysis not only use the highest standards learnt through years in consulting firms and professional qualifications, but we regularly improve quality and techniques.
 We set new standards for market sizing, seed valuations (download our Book), as well as having developed a variety of different strategy feasibility analysis to test all aspects of a company's business model.